What is Junior Solar Sprints?

-After months of building, testing and experimentation, students compete for the fastest, most-innovative and best-engineered vehicles.
-The winners from these division races go on to compete against the best-of-the best at our Inter-County final competition.
+After months of building, testing and experimentation, students compete in five divisional races for the fastest, most-innovative and best-engineered vehicles.
+The winners from these division races go on to compete against the best of the best at our Inter-County Final.

-For more information about this program, contact Cindy Reuther at (973) 267-7600 or send her an email here.
+For more information about this program, contact Kristen Tomasicchio at (973) 267-7600 or send her an email here.

 - Races conclude between noon and 1 p.m.

 - Wear sunscreen, bring water, bring snacks!
 Pop up tents are allowed but not provided.